AliceO2Group/WebUi/QualityControl/README.md

 ## Minimal configuration

+## Demo data

+If you don't have a MySQL instance nor a TOjbect2Json one, you can run QCG with random data by putting in `config.js` the statement `demoData: true`, then go to section "Run" of this README.

+Otherwise, continue.

 ### HTTP
 In the HTTP section of the `config.js` file set up `port` number and `hostname` of your server (`localhost` is allowed).